 - Maintenance and car repairs are also primarily influenced by the type of vehicle

-But here’s an example of what it’ll cost to own one of the top best selling cars of 2017, the Honda Civic.
-Let’s start by using Nerdwallet’s car payment calculator we referenced earlier using the following inputs:
+But here’s an example of what it’ll cost to own a car that costs $20,000.
+Let’s start by using NerdWallet’s car payment calculator we referenced earlier using the following inputs:

 Credit score range: “Prime” (661-780)

 Approximate purchase price: $20,000

 Number of months for loan term: 48